Be Safe, Not Sorry

 - Some filesharing programs automatically open every time you turn on your computer and continue to operate even when you "close" them.
 Locate and disable the option for the application to start automatically upon boot up.

-- TIP: If you need assistance configuring your filesharing program, Cornell University has collected a list of resources on how to disable or remove peer-to-peer filesharing programs.
+- TIP: If you need assistance configuring your filesharing program, Cornell University has instructions on how to uninstall filesharing software, and the University of Delaware web site illustrates how to disable file and print sharing .

 - TIP: If you don't disable filesharing altogether, make sure to limit the bandwidth allowed for uploading and limit the maximum number of simultaneous uploads.